SiliconLabs/wiseconnect/examples/snippets/ble/ble_throughput_app/readme.md

 - **PSRAM Mode**:
     - Silicon Labs [BRD4340A](https://www.silabs.com/)
-- BLE peripheral device in case of Silicon Labs module as master.
+- BLE peripheral device in case of Silicon Labs module as client.
-- BLE central device in case of Silicon Labs module as slave.
+- BLE central device in case of Silicon Labs module as server.

 ### Software Requirements